driverdrift/linux-docs/disk.md

 > - p  print the partition table
 > - n  add a new partition
 > - t  change a partition type (type L to list all)
->   ef uefi linux - 83
+> - d  delete a partition

 | num | alias | type             |
 | --- | ----- | ---------------- |